XanGo

-Xango, LLC, (sometimes stylized as XANGO and XanGo) was a privately owned Lehi, Utah-based multi-level marketing company founded in 2002.
+Xango, LLC, (sometimes referred to as XANGO and XanGo) was an American multi-level marketing company founded in 2002.
 It was acquired by Zija International in May 2017.

 The company marketed and distributed Xango juice, a blended juice product consisting of mangosteen and other juices, and skin care, personal care, energy supplement and nutritional supplement products.
 The company was warned in 2006 by the FDA for illegally marketing more than 20 human health benefits for Xango juice.